Moyne/computationalIntelligence_2022_s301247/report.md

     return maxchar

 def most_used_row(quarto):
+    #get which row is the most used one
     return np.argmax(np.count_nonzero(quarto.get_board_status()!=-1,axis=1))

 def most_used_column(quarto):
+    #get which column is the most used one
     return np.argmax(np.count_nonzero(quarto.get_board_status()!=-1,axis=0))

 def less_used_row(quarto):
+    #get which row is the least used one
     return np.argmin(np.count_nonzero(quarto.get_board_status()!=-1,axis=1))

 def less_used_column(quarto):
+    #get which column is the least used one
     return np.argmin(np.count_nonzero(quarto.get_board_status()!=-1,axis=0))

 def most_used_column_not_complete(quarto):
+    #get which column is the most used one, except for the full ones
     count=np.count_nonzero(quarto.get_board_status()!=-1,axis=0).tolist()
     maxcount=0
     maxcol=0